Foot Clan: 1987 series and TMNT Adventures

 In 1960s Japan, both Oroku Saki and Hamato Yoshi were part of the Clan.
 Saki framed Yoshi for trying to murder a visiting sensei and had him exiled to New York City, thus clearing the way to take over the Foot Clan.
 He then proceeded to turn the Foot Clan into an army of criminals.
-Over the years, Saki, who became known as The Shredder, moved to the US, allied himself with the alien warlord Krang, and replaced the human Foot Ninja with robotic Foot Soldiers.
-However, these robots are no match for the Ninja Turtles, who destroy them at every encounter.
+Over the years, Saki, who became known as Shredder, moved to the US, allied with the alien warlord Krang, and replaced the human Foot Ninja with robotic Foot Soldiers.

-In the cartoon, The Shredder once considered making more intelligent Foot Soldiers, capable of learning and taking decisions by themselves.
-However, the idea was quickly abandoned when the first intelligent prototype, named Alpha 1, rebelled against The Shredder.

 The Foot Clan's logo is a drawing of a right foot, and the Foot Soldiers wear purple and black uniforms featuring the logo on their foreheads.
 The Foot logo can also be seen on the Technodrome.

-The Archie TMNT Adventures comics features more advanced Foot Soldiers in addition to the basic model.
-In the comics, The Shredder also built a giant Foot Soldier, who fought against the Warrior Dragon in New York City.
-The robot was destroyed when it crashed into the Statue of Liberty.

-The Foot robot concept allowed the Turtles to destroy the Foot soldiers without any moral thoughts, allowing Leonardo and Raphael to use their weapons more offensively.
-Meanwhile, the series could keep its younger audience and remain a "family show".
-This principle also benefited the video games.